risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

     The `risingwave` command can be found at any node of the cluster.
 Recommend to use `kubectl exec` to login a pod and run the command.

-2. Decrase the number of compute nodes
+2. Decrease the number of compute nodes.

     ```bash
     # If you are using risingwave-operator